 Steps to creating a contactless delivery experience:

-- Install a cloud-based video intercom like ButterflyMX.
+- Install a cloud-based video intercom.
 This will allow tenants to open the door remotely for couriers right from their smartphones without any person-to-person contact.

 - Install elevator controls for key-fobbed elevators.
 Elevator controls allow the courier to access your key-fobbed elevator and bring the delivery up to the tenant’s floor.
 This spares the tenant from having to go downstairs to greet the driver in person.
 When the tenant opens the front door for the courier, it will automatically unlock the elevators only for their floor.